"His Hand Has Provided"

 Tien Qi is also used in a very famous Chinese liniment called Zhang Gu Shui to facilitate healing of broken bones and sprains due to its ability to disperse blood from an injury.
 It will stop bruises and other hematoma quickly by this dispersion.
 The exact formula is "kept secret" but everyone knows that the main herb is Tien Qi in a menthol-camphor base.
 (The Menthol Camphor helps carry the herb deep into the tissue.)

-I used to practice the martial arts (Kung
+I used to practice the martial arts (Kung Fu) and

-major Karate tournaments in
+Karate tournaments in